Maksim09000/real-time-stock-predictor/README.md

 ---

+## Features
+- Real-time stock data fetching with Alpha Vantage API
+- Data processing with Pandas and Statsmodels
+- Predictive modeling using Scikit-Learn
+- Designed for accuracy and speed

 ##  Overview

 This project is a **high-quality real-time stock market prediction system** developed using Python.
 It fetches live stock data from the Alpha Vantage API, processes it with Pandas and Statsmodels, and builds predictive models using Scikit-Learn.